vcheplygina/fyp2024/groupB_annotation_comments.md

 A few times I got a skin lesion that had many details - this was a bit hard to segment.
 It almost looked like blood vessels, or like the mole was just very spread.

 # Annorator B3
+My set of images was considerably easy to annotate except few certain ones which were too confusing to tell if the level of annotation was enough for given skin image.

 # Annorator B4